SustainableOptions.com

 Renewable Energy at Channel Islands National Park

 Channel Islands National Park consists of five islands located off the coast of Southern California.
-Their isolation has protected them from development, provided refuge for many endemic species and now challenges park management in providing energy at several offshore locations.
+Their isolation has protected them from development, provided refuge for many endemic species and challenges park management in providing energy at several offshore locations.

 In the mid 1970's park staff began using solar energy to provide power for communications at remote field stations.
 In 1983 a large photovoltaic system was installed on Anacapa Island to reduce the use of diesel generation to provide power.
 Since then alternative energy systems became the standard on the islands and currently the park has 76 such systems in place.